Kids often need practice in how best to be assertive. Here’s how parents can help.

 Be an example: If we want to raise kids who are assertive, we’ve got to be a role model.
 If another adult is rude to you, act the way you would want your children to act.

-Have a democratic household: A great place for kids to practice standing up for themselves is at home.
+Have a democratic household: A great place for kids to practice being assertive is at home.
 Let children know their opinion counts, even if you don’t agree with it.
 Parents can also instigate friendly family debates – discussions about issues outside the home such as world events.
 Family debates let kids see parents model respectful disagreement and also practice having a voice and opinion of their own on a topic.

 Add your thoughts only when necessary: When kids need to speak up to adults, let them take the lead: “Like a junior good manager in the workplace, let the junior person in the room (your kid) speak first, then support what they’ve said, adding only what you feel is essential.” says Julie Lythcott-Haims in her book “How to Raise an Adult”.

 For ideas of when kids and teens can practice speaking up for themselves, download my free cheat sheet by clicking on the image below.
 You’ll also be signed up for my weekly-ish newsletter that includes more parenting advice on raising independent kids:

 Learning Through Practice